fedor-konovalenko/marketplace_matching/README.md

 # marketplace_matching
-Project from related with unsupervised/semi-supervised ML (product's matching for marketplace)
+Project related with unsupervised/semi-supervised ML for Yandex Practicum Studio "Masterskaya" (in Russian)